 Background.
 Accurate prediction of the course of an acute cough episode could curb antibiotic overprescribing, but is still a major challenge in primary care.

 Aim.
-We set out to develop a model to predict poor outcome (reconsultation with new or worsened symptoms or hospital admission) in adults presenting to primary care with acute cough
+We set out to develop a new prediction rule for poor outcome (re-consultation with new or worsened symptoms or hospital admission) in adults presenting to primary care with acute cough

 Design and setting.
 2604 adults presenting to primary care with acute cough

 Method.
-Important signs and symptoms were found by combining random forest and logistic regression modelling.
+Important signs and symptoms for the new prediction rule were found by combining random forest and logistic regression modelling.
 Performance to predict poor outcome in acute cough patients was compared to that of existing prediction rules, using the models’ area under the receiver operator characteristic curve (AUC), and improvement obtained by including additional test results (C-reactive protein (CRP), blood urea nitrogen (BUN), chest radiography or etiology) was evaluated using the same methodology.

 Results.
-The new prediction rule included the baseline risk of poor outcome, interference with daily activities, presence of crackles, diastolic blood pressure, number of years stopped smoking and severity of phlegm.
-Although performance of the new prediction rule was moderate (sensitivity 62%; specificity 59%; positive predictive value 27%; negative predictive value 86%; AUC 0.62 [0.61-0.67]), it outperformed all existing prediction rules used today (highest AUC 0.53 [0.51-0.56]).
-This performance did not improve by accounting for additional test results (highest AUC 0.64 [0.62-0.68]).
+The new prediction rule included the baseline risk of poor outcome, interference with daily activities, number of years stopped smoking (above or below 45 years), severity of sputum, presence of crackles and diastolic blood pressure (above or below 85 mmHg), and severity of sputum.
+Although performance of the new prediction rule was moderate (sensitivity 62%; specificity 59%; positive predictive value 27%; negative predictive value 86%; AUC 0.62 [0.61-0.67]), it outperformed all existing prediction rules used today (highest AUC 0.53 [0.51-0.56]) and could not be improved by including additional test results (highest AUC 0.64 [0.62-0.68]).

 Conclusion.
-The new prediction rule outperforms all existing alternatives in predicting poor outcome in adult patients presenting to primary care with acute cough.
-This performance did not improve by accounting for additional test results.
+The new prediction rule outperforms all existing alternatives in predicting poor outcome in adult patients presenting to primary care with acute cough and could not be improved by including additional test results.

 Keywords: Acute cough, prediction rule, primary care, prognosis

-How this fits in: Accurate prediction of the course of an acute cough episode could curb antibiotic overprescribing.
-Performance to predict poor outcome in acute cough patients using existing prediction rules is very poor.
-The prediction rule presented in this manuscript outperforms these alternatives.
+How this fits in: In adults presenting to primary care with acute cough, accurate prediction of poor outcome could curb antibiotic overprescribing.
+The performance of existing prediction rules to predict poor outcome in these patients is very poor.
+The new prediction rule presented in this manuscript outperforms these alternatives and could not be improved by including additional test results.

 Introduction